An Exegetical Commentary

 Blaine Robison, M.A.

-Scripture Text: The Scripture text of Romans is taken from the NASB Updated Edition (1995).
-Unless otherwise indicated other Scripture quotations are also taken from the NASB.
+Scripture Text: The Scripture text of used in this chapter commentary is prepared by Blaine Robison and based on the Nestle-Aland Greek New Testament.
+The essentially literal translation seeks to reflect the Jewish character of the author and writing.
+Other Scripture quotations may be taken from different Bible versions.
 Click here for Abbreviations of Bible Versions.
 The Septuagint (LXX) is the Jewish translation of the Hebrew Scriptures into Greek, which was in use by Jews by the mid-2nd century BC.
 The LXX with English translation may be found here.

 Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Torah (Law), Yeshua (Jesus), and Messiah (Christ).